JasimDAce/JasimDAce/README.md

 - 👋 Hi, I’m Mohd Ali Jasim
-- 👀 I’m interested in Android Development And React Development
+- 👀 I’m interested in Android Development And Node.js
-- 🌱 I’m currently learning DSA, Android Development and React Development.
+- 🌱 I’m currently learning DSA, Android Development and Backend Development.
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me my email is mohdalijasim786@gmail.com
+- 📫 How to reach me my email is mohdalijasim2@gmail.com

 <!---
 JasimDAce/JasimDAce is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.